Ecodev/gims/docs/content/roles_and_permissions.rst

     Can review a completed questionnaire and mark it as "Validated".
 From this point, data can't be modified anymore (unless the status is reverted to "New").

+**Questionnaire observer**
+    Can only see non-validated data without being able to edit the content.

 .. _special_roles: